Updated February 2023

 In other words, the greater the parallelization the greater the throughput.

-However, you don’t necessarily want to use more partitions than needed because increasing partition count simultaneously increases the number of open server files and leads to increased replication latency.
+You don’t necessarily want to use more partitions than needed because increasing partition count simultaneously increases the number of open server files and leads to increased replication latency.

 For most implementations you want to follow the rule of thumb of 10 partitions per topic, and 10,000 partitions per Kafka cluster.
 Going beyond that amount can require additional monitoring and optimization.
+(You can learn more about Kafka monitoring here.)

 Calculating Kafka Partition Requirements